cloudevents/spec/spec.md

 A "binary-mode message" is one where the event data is stored in the message body, and event attributes are stored as part of message meta-data.

-Protocol Bindings MAY use the message body as the request or response body directly, or MAY embed the message body in another structure.
-Protocol Bindings MAY batch several message bodies together into a single request or response.
+Regardless of which mode is used, protocol bindings MAY choose provide additional formatting and structure to the message body.
+For example, a wrapper around the event might be used, or several events could be batched together into a single message.

 #### Protocol